 I want to find out how he got his profitable idea.
-Why this company succeeded when his others failed.
+Why this company reached about a million in sales, when his others failed.
 And how he found the time to build Buffer, when he had a full-time gig.

 Andrew: Hey before we get started, I want to tell you about three services that I use.
 First, do you know who hosts my site?
 WP Engine.
 They ensure my site stays up, they make backups in case anything happens to my data, and they help me avoid having my site hacked again.
 It happened to me last year, but not anywhere but now I’m with wpengine.com.
 Second, do you know about the wpvalet.com?
 They’re like my outsource CTO.
 When I have trouble with a plug-in, they fix it.
 If I need new code written, they can do it.
 If my computer breaks, well they can’t do that.
 But they do run WordPress sites like nobody else.
 They run them like that smart Techo founder you always wish you had.
 So go to dudwpvalet.com.

 Finally, when I needed an agreement written recently, you know I that founders use when they raise money or when they’re selling their businesses.
 But Walker Corporate Law helps me with any legal issue I have or they refer me to someone who can.
 So when you start up go to Walker Corporate Law and have them in your corner as you grow your business.